s0md3v/wappalyzer-next/README.md

 #### What is the difference between 'fast', 'balanced', and 'full' scan types?
 - **fast**: Sends a single HTTP request to the URL.
 Doesn't use the extension.
-- **balanced**: Sends additional HTTP requests to .js files, /robots.txt annd does DNS queries.
+- **balanced**: Sends additional HTTP requests to .js files, /robots.txt and does DNS queries.
 Doesn't use the extension.
 - **full**: Uses the official Wappalyzer extension to scan the URL in a headless browser.